If you smell gas or are worried about gas safety, call 0800 111 999 at any time of the day or night. Read more

 Read

-The work which began on Monday the 11th of March and is scheduled to take 8 weeks to complete and has been planned in collaboration with Hull City Council.
+The work will start on Monday 29th July and is expected to last for two weeks.
+It has been planned in collaboration with City of York Council.

-Scott Kitchingman, Business Operations Lead for Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
-However, it is vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Hull.
+Mark Mawhood, Operations Manager for Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
+However, it is vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of York.

 “We want to assure residents and road users that we will be working hard to complete this essential scheme as safely and as quickly as possible.”